DaehwanKimLab/hisat2/MANUAL.markdown

 to simplify the MinGW setup it might be worth investigating popular MinGW personal builds since these are coming already prepared with most of the toolchains needed.

-First, download the [source package] from the Releases secion on the right side.
+First, download the [source package] from the Releases section on the right side.
 Unzip the file, change to the unzipped directory, and build the HISAT2 tools by running GNU `make` (usually with the command `make`, but sometimes with `gmake`) with no arguments.
 If building with MinGW, run `make`